ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/08-comparison-of-linked-lists-vs-dynamic-arrays.md

 Given a collection of elements to store, they take up some amount of space whether they are simple integers or large objects with many fields.
-Any container data structure like a stack, a queue or a list then requires some additional space to organize the elements being stored.
+Any container data structure like a stack, a queue or a list then requires some additional space to organise the elements being stored.
 This additional space is called [overhead]{.term}.

 - Array-based lists have the disadvantage that the *capacity* of the internal array is larger than the actual size of the list.